stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 Each are detailed further below.

 1. Import a data source into a Python object, and then view the data source in Python.
+Note that for this first interim project, we will provide a simple sample data source for those who do not choose their own data source.

 2. Perform #1 above, plus create a Sqlite database and store your imported datasource into the Sqlite database; query the Sqlite database and return the dataset to Python and display the output.